sourcenetwork/docs.source.network/docs/intro.md

 defradb client schema add -f users.gql
 ```

 This registers the type, builds a dedicated collection, and generates the typed GraphQL endpoints for querying and mutation.
-More examples of schema type definitions are available in the [cli/defradb/examples](https://github.com/sourcenetwork/defradb/blob/master/cli/defradb/examples) folder.
+More examples of schema type definitions are available [here](https://github.com/sourcenetwork/defradb/blob/master/cli/defradb/examples).

 ### Query Documents

-Once your local node is populated with data, you can query it.
+You can query the local node once it is populated with data.

 ```gql
 query {